Mpox (Monkeypox) - WHO Public Health Emergency

 - Concern: Potential for spread beyond Africa.

-- Affected Countries: Detected in 10 African nations; over 96% of cases in the DRC.
+- Affected Countries: Detected in 10 African nations; over 96% of cases are in the DRC.

 - New Virus Strain: Clade 1b, mainly spreading through sexual contact.